ulekkala/nuodbTools/README.md

 * DNS Setup
   * These scripts assume you have a domain that has its records hosted in [Amazon's Route53](http://aws.amazon.com/route53/) and that your AWS credentials have the ability to modify that account.
 Please see the Route53 documents for how to achieve this.
   * Determine which regions to use
   * Amazon has (as of this writing) 8 different regions.
 You should determine which zones you wish to use and take note of the AMIs for each one.
-The appropriate AMIs can be found [here](https://github.com/nuodb/dbaas/blob/master/amis.md).
+If you decide to use the default Amazon AMIs you can find the latest [here](http://aws.amazon.com/amazon-linux-ami/).
+ALWAYS USE A 64 BIT AMI.
   * In each region you should determine the subnets for each zone you want to use.
 Amazon subnet IDs are in the format 'subnet-aaaaaaaa'.
 You can determine available subnets by using a URL similar to this one and changing the region: `https://console.aws.amazon.com/vpc/home?region=ap-southeast-1#s=subnets`
   * You may use multiple subnets from each region if you like.
 Instances will be evenly distributed over the subnets.
 * Security Zones